-Chantan 4 CHAPTER OBJECTIVES Chapter 4 By the end of Chapter 4, students will be expected to 4.3 - Why Is the Sky Blue? learn that once a child has developed a sense of independence, he/she can now explore, ask questions, investigate, and make decisions-all things that are important for the child to develop a sense of ambition, drive, and motivation learn that encouraging a child to ask questions and make decisions he/she is capable of making will help him/her develop a sense of ambition understand that if healthy development doesn't occur, a child may be fearful, may cling to his/her parents, and may avoid groups 4.4 - Let's See What I Can Do learn that a child from 5 to 12 years of age begins to adopt the more structured skills of life, such as following rules learn what self-discipline means identify activities that require self-discipline-activities that are structured and require a child to follow rules and work as part of a team 4.5 - Who Am I? become aware of the changes of adolescence recognize that adolescents go through a period of confusion, self-discovery, and uncertainty and that this is expected learn that an adolescent who completes all the stages successfully will have an increased likelihood of having high self-esteem, whereas one who doesn't may become self-conscious and doubt himself/herself (In other words, the sense of self is unstable.) observe their own development and increase their self-understanding
+CHAPTER OBJECTIVES Chapter 4 By the end of Chapter 4, students will be expected to 4.3 - Why Is the Sky Blue? learn that once a child has developed a sense of independence, they can now explore, ask questions, investigate, and make decisions-all things that are important for the child to develop a sense of ambition, drive, and motivation learn that encouraging a child to ask questions and make decisions they are capable of making, will help them develop a sense of ambition understand that if healthy development doesn't occur, a child may be fearful, may cling to their parents, and may avoid groups 4.4 - Let's See What I Can Do learn that a child from 6 to 11 years of age begins to adopt the more structured skills of life, such as following rules learn what self-discipline means identify activities that require self-discipline-activities that are structured and require a child to follow rules and work as part of a team 4.5 - Who Am I? become aware of the changes of adolescence recognize that adolescents go through a period of confusion, self-discovery, and uncertainty and that this is expected learn that an adolescent who completes all the stages successfully will have an increased likelihood of having high self-esteem, whereas one who doesn't may become self-conscious and doubt themself (In other words, the sense of self is unstable.) observe their own development and increase their self-understanding